Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 In Java, a **thread** represents an independent path of execution within a single JVM process.
 All Java threads run within the same heap and class loader context unless explicitly isolated by advanced mechanisms.

-- Java Thread: An object of type `java.lang.Thread` that maps to an underlying execution unit.
+- **Java Thread**: An object of type `java.lang.Thread` that maps to an underlying execution unit.
-- Runnable: A functional interface representing a task whose `run()` method contains executable logic.
+- **Runnable**: A functional interface representing a task whose `run()` method contains executable logic.

-A thread executes code by invoking its `run()` method, either directly or indirectly through the JVM thread scheduler.
+A thread executes code by invoking its `run()` method, either directly or indirectly through the JVM thread scheduler: please check [Starting vs Running a Thread](#9-starting-vs-running-a-thread-synchronous-or-asynchronous)

 ## 6. Thread Categories in Java 21